mypreview/Conj/docs/enabling-wp-debug.md

 1. Install and activate [SO Turn On Debug](https://wordpress.org/plugins/so-turn-on-debug/) plugin.

+?> Plugin setup is minimal and requires no knowledge of editing or code, and since there are no settings, upon activation of the plugin, `WP_DEBUG` is set to `TRUE` in the `wp-config.php` file of your site.

 ## Enable `WP_Debug` Via WordPress

 1. Access your website’s root folder via **FTP** or **SFTP**.